 REGISTER FOR: Class Time Course Title Description Classes Credits Instructors INTS 100 CH1-LEC M/W 9:00am - 12:50 pm Hybrid Art of the Book In this 10-12 credit coordinated studies course, we will examine whose stories are told in dominant mainstream society and by whom and how they reveal social inequities.
 We will explore how art and writing have the power to amplify the voices of marginalized individuals and communities.
 Students will produce essays, zines, and artist books as we investigate the ways society shapes our understanding of ourselves, of others, and of our relative positions of power.
 We will consider and play within the creative possibilities of text and material as we learn the techniques in book construction and writing.
-After the quarter begins, you'll select TWO of the following Courses: • ENGL& 102 Composition II (Composition) • ART 240 Book Arts (VLPA) • HUM 105 Intercultural Communication (VLPA or ICS, US Cultures, Communications) Prerequisites: Completion of ENGL& 101 with a 1.0 or higher.
+After the quarter begins, you'll select TWO of the following Courses: ENGL& 102 Composition II (Composition) ART 240 Book Arts (VLPA) HUM 105 Intercultural Communication (VLPA or ICS, US Cultures, Communications) Prerequisites: Completion of ENGL& 101 with a 1.0 or higher.
 10 Terri Chung Kelda Martensen INTS 100 CH2-LEC Tu/Th 10:00am -1:30pm Hybrid Days of Our Lives In Days of Our Lives, we will examine human development through a psychological lens while reading and writing about real life experiences.
-Students will have the opportunity to create poetry, short fiction, and even After the quarter begins, you'll select TWO of the following Courses: • ENGL& 102 Composition II 10 Dani Blackman Melissa Grinley
+Students will have the opportunity to create poetry, short fiction, and even one-act plays as they delve into the After the quarter begins, you'll select TWO of the following Courses: • ENGL& 102 Composition II • ENGL 151/152/153 Creative Writing 10 Dani Blackman Melissa Grinley